 Flood Zone Disclosure

-- That the property is in a flood zone.
+- Notice that the property is in a flood zone

-- Information about hazards can be found at the Office of Emergency Services website (and a link provided).
+- Notice that information about hazards can be found at the Office of Emergency Services website, with a link provided

-- The landlord’s insurance does not cover personal loss and a recommendation to pursue renter’s and flood insurance.
+- Notice that the landlord’s insurance does not cover personal loss, and a recommendation to pursue renters’ and flood insurance

-An example of a flood zone disclosure would be the following section:
+This is an example of a flood zone disclosure clause:

 FLOOD ZONE DISCLOSURE.
 This property is located in a known flood zone, putting it at a higher risk of flooding.
 Landlord and Landlord’s insurer are NOT responsible for personal loss occurring at this rental unit due to flooding or other hazards.
 It is recommended that Tenant pursues renter’s insurance and flood insurance.
 Information about hazards can be found on the California Office of Emergency Services’ website at https://myhazards.caloes.ca.gov.